Rishabhjain610/CanteenHub/README.md

 # 🍽️ Canteen Hub

 ## 📌 Overview
 Canteen Hub is a modern canteen management system that streamlines food ordering, ingredient tracking, and financial transactions.
-It features an 🤖 AI chatbot for ingredient inquiries and health evaluations, a 🛒 digital ordering system, 🧾 automatic bill generation, and an 📊 inventory management dashboard
+It features an 🤖 AI chatbot for ingredient inquiries and health evaluations, a 🛒 digital ordering system, 🧾 automatic bill generation, and an 📊 inventory management dashboard.

 ## 🚀 Features
 - 🤖 **AI Chatbot**: Get ingredient details and assess whether food is healthy or not.